Emblem of Iran: Derafsh Kaviani

-The symbol of Derafsh Kaviani is a Lotus flower, whose history goes back to the beliefs of ancient Iran from the Achaemenid period.
+The symbol of Derafsh Kāviyāni is a lotus flower, whose history goes back to the beliefs of ancient Iran from the Achaemenid period.

 Faravahar

 The Faravahar is one of the best-known symbols of Zoroastrianism.
 This religious-cultural symbol was adopted by the Pahlavi dynasty to represent the Iranian nation, and after the Iranian revolution it has remained in use in contemporary Iranian nationalism.

 The winged disc has a long history in the art and culture of the ancient Near and Middle East.
 Historically, the symbol is influenced by the "winged sun" hieroglyph appearing on Bronze Age royal seals (Luwian SOL SUUS, symbolizing royal power in particular).
 In Neo-Assyrian times, a human bust is added to the disk, the "feather-robed archer" interpreted as symbolizing Ashur.

 It was only during the reign of Darius I and thereafter, that the symbol was combined with a human form above the wings, perhaps representing Darius himself.